software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 [GitHub issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) are used to track ideas, feedback, tasks, or bugs for work on GitHub.
 Open source projects commonly use issues for feature suggestions and bug reports (something is not working as inteded).
 [Here](https://github.com/facebook/react/issues) is an example of issues in the React library's repository.
 We will use issues to organize the user stories, tasks and bug reports in our project.

 Before we start creating issues, let's add some [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) so that we can better organize our issues.
 Open your repository in GitHub and click the "Issues" tab.
 Then, on the right, click the "Labels" button.
+So that we can separate the user story issues from other issues, let's add a "user story" label by clicking the "New label" button.

 {: .highlight }

 > If you don't see the "Issues" tab in the repository, follow [this guide](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/disabling-issues) to enable the issues.
 In our case the "Issues" checkbox should be checked.

-So that we can separate the user story issues from other issues, let's add a "user story" label by clicking the "New label" button.
-Then, let's create a label _for each user story_ so that we can better organize the tasks.
-Create a label with a _short description_ (_not_ the full user story description) for each user story.
-For example "add quiz" and "list quizzes" for the first two user stories.

 {: .important-title }

 > Exercise 7
 >
-> Create the "user story" label and a label _for each user story_ as described above.
-Come up with a _short description_ for each user story for the labels, such as "add quiz".
+> Create the "user story" label.

-Next, we need to specify the Sprint the issue is related to.
+Next, we need to specify the Sprint the issue is worked on.
 We can use Sprint-specific [milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) to group the issues based on a Sprint.
 Let's create a milestone for the first Sprint.
 First, click the "Issues" tab to open the issues page.
 Then, click the "Milestones" button next to the "Labels" button.
 On the Milestones page, click the "Create a new Milestone" button.
 Set the milestone title as "Sprint 1".
 You can also specify a due date and a description if you want.
 Finally, click the "Create milestone" button to create the milestone.

 {: .important-title }